dfralan/IgUp/README.md

 Instructions:

-Modify the loggin information in the python file, then put the IgUp.py file and the photos folder in same directory and execute the app.
+- Modify the loggin information and directories in the python file, then put the IgUp.py file and the photos folder in same directory and execute the app.

 Requisites:

-Python installed.
+- Python installed.